khushal088/Diabectify-AI/README.md

  *Programming Languages & Tools:*
  1. Languages: Python for machine learning, model development & integration and deployment.
  2. Frameworks/Libraries: Scikit-learn, Pandas, NumPy, Flask for backend APIs, NLTK and Transformers for NLP

- # Intel Technology used -

- *Optimized Libraries Used:*
- •	Intel oneAPI Data Analytics Library (oneDAL): Accelerated performance for training and inference of Decision Tree and Random Forest classifiers.
- •	Intel Math Kernel Library (MKL): Enhanced performance of numerical computations for regression and data preprocessing.

- *Frameworks Used:*
- •	TensorFlow with Intel Optimizations: Accelerates the NLP model for the chatbot.
- •	Scikit-learn (optimized for Intel hardware): Builds and evaluates predictive models like Decision Trees and Random Forest Classifiers.

- *Toolkits Used:*
- Intel Distribution of OpenVINO Toolkit: Streamlined deployment of machine learning models on Intel hardware for real-time prediction tasks.

- *Hardware Used:*
- Intel-based Workstations/Laptops: Development and testing of models.
- Intel AI DevCloud: Enabled access to scalable compute resources for training, fine-tuning, and testing models efficiently.
- Pre-trained Models and Platforms:
- Hugging Face Models: Leveraged transformer models like BERT for chatbot NLP tasks, optimized using Intel Neural Compressor.
- Intel Tiber Cloud:
- For requesting resources necessary to execute the Machine Learning algorithms and for coding.

  # Social, Ecological and Economic Impact -
  1. Social Impact: Diabectify AI raises awareness about diabetes, enabling early detection and prevention, improving quality of life, and reducing healthcare disparities.
  2. Economic Impact: By predicting and managing diabetes cases, the project reduces healthcare costs for governments and individuals, minimizes losses from diabetes-related complications, and optimizes resource allocation in hospitals and clinics.